The author is a guitarist and bassist with over 35 years of experience as a musician.

 Yamaha CGS Classical Guitar

 If you are considering a classical guitar for a child, I recommend checking out the Yamaha CGS103.
 Like the FG JR1, it's a 3/4-size, well-made instrument constructed from quality tonewoods.
 Like the steel-stringed JR above this is a smaller-sized guitar that's perfect for small bodies and hands.

 But it's a classical guitar, and that means nylon strings, which beginners may find easier to press down, thus making the guitar a bit easier to play.

 Of course, if a student guitarist intends to take classic guitar lessons an instrument like this is a perfect choice.
-But even for more traditional guitar students it's not a bad idea to start out on a nylon string guitar.
+But even for more traditional guitar students, it's not a bad idea to start out on a nylon-string guitar.

 Remember that a first guitar is supposed to help a student master the basics, and a guitar that's easier to play will be more encouraging to practice on.